oumi-ai/oumi/docs/about/citations.md

 ## Citing Oumi

-If you use Oumi in your research or work, please cite it using the following BibTeX entry:
+If you find Oumi useful in your research, please cite it using the following BibTeX entry:

 ```bibtex
 @software{oumi2024,